zuozhenggh/learning-library/developer-library/arm-deploy-jenkins-oke/tutorial/deploy-jenkins-arm-oke.md

-# Deploying Jenkins on an OCI A1 based Kubernetes cluster
+# Deploying Jenkins on an OCI Arm A1 based Kubernetes cluster

 Quick delivery of software has become a competitive advantage for companies.
 Automated development processes facilitate speed and consistency, which led to the rise of continuous integration (CI) and continuous delivery and deployment (CD) pipelines.
 Jenkins, a popular product among Oracle Cloud Infrastructure customers, can automate all phases of CI and CD.